daffainfo/ctf-writeup/picoCTF 2023/tic-tac/README.md

 > Additional details will be available after launching your challenge instance.

 ## About the Challenge
-We have been given access to an SSH server, and there are 3 files in the `/home/ctf-player` directory.
+We were given access to an SSH server, and there are 3 files in the `/home/ctf-player` directory.
 The files are `flag.txt` which contains the flag, `src.cpp` the source code of the file, and `txtreader` the compiled src.cpp file.
 Here is the content of the `src.cpp`

 ```cpp
 #include <iostream>